 If you want to give your diabetic dog honey, monitor how it affects his blood glucose very carefully … or, ask your holistic vet first.

-Bee pollen can fight against these free radicals.
-And that can help your dog live longer!
+Bee pollen can fight against these free radicals, helping your dog resist disease and slowing his aging process.

 Like honey, propolis can be applied topically to help heal wounds.